 Homemade Buffalo Sauce

-Rich, spicy and tangy, this homemade buffalo sauce is wicked delicious and incredibly addictive!
-It's SO much better than all of the store-bought, bottled buffalo sauces I've been using all this while, and is ridiculously easy to make too!
+Rich, spicy and tangy, this homemade buffalo sauce is wicked delicious and incredibly addictive.
+It's SO much better than any bottled version you've tried, and takes just 15 minutes to make.

 This time, however, I really wanted to try making a homemade version of a commercially available popular sauce, and that's when I thought- what could be better than a classic homemade version of everyone's favorite Buffalo sauce?